Arsenio Erico: After retirement

 After retiring from football, Erico decided to live in Argentina, although he often visited his country of origin.
 He had a brief career as a coach, managing the club where he started his career as a footballer, Nacional and also had a brief stint in Club Sol de América where he led the team to a second-place finish in the 1957 Paraguayan Primera División.
 In 1960, he got married with Aurelia Blanco.
 They had no children.

 In 1970 Erico was honored in Asunción, Paraguay during a friendly match between Argentina and Paraguay national sides in the Estadio Defensores del Chaco that was at its full capacity.

 In 1977 his left leg had to be cut off, and he finally died of a heart attack on 23 July 1977.
 While the match between River and Independiente (played the day following his death at Tomas Adolfo Duco Palace) was being played, the crowd acclaimed Erico singing "Se siente, se siente, Erico está presente (We feel it, we feel it, Erico is with us)".

 Erico was buried in the Cemetery of Morón in Greater Buenos Aires.
 Independiente paid the costs of burial expenses and funeral.

 Legacy

-Erico was an inspiration to Argentine player Alfredo Di Stéfano, who considered him one of the greatest players ever.
+Erico was an inspiration to Argentine player Alfredo Di Stéfano, who considered him one of the greatest player ever.
 Other figures like Brazilian striker Leônidas da Silva and Paraguayan Delfín Benítez Cáceres also consider Erico as one of the best players in history.
 Argentine striker Francisco Varallo remembers Erico as a "phenomenon" that would excel in scoring headers due to his high jumps.

-Club Nacional stadium is named after him, and sections of the Defensores del Chaco stadium in Paraguay and the Libertadores de América stadium in Avellaneda also carry Arsenio Erico's name.
+Club Nacional Stadium is named after him, and sections of the Defensores del Chaco stadium in Paraguay and the Libertadores de América stadium in Avellaneda also carry Arsenio Erico's name.
 He died on 23 July 1977.